link422/F24_Team3_TennisBallCollector/Reports/Experimental Analysis.md

 #### BATTERY EXPERIMENT
 Testing the battery’s life expectancy and safety is integral to making the Tennis Ball Collector remote-controlled.
-The batteries used are expected to run for the entire process of ball collection; If they fail, it can cause damage not only to the other components but also danger to the user themself.
+The batteries used are expected to run for the entire process of ball collection.
+If they fail, it can harm not only the other components but also the user.

 #### LCD AND LIDAR SENSOR EXPERIMENT
-The goal of this experiment is to test the accuracy of the sensors to detect a tennis ball and increment the counter on the LCD.
+The goal of this experiment is to test the accuracy of the sensors' ability to detect a tennis ball and increment the counter on the LCD.
 The proper operation of these devices is crucial for the intended purpose of our device.
 Our device is expected to update the user with an accurate ball count so they know how many balls have been collected already.
 The extent of the data collected through the experiment is outlined in